Peace Officer Training Project

 - Provide scholarship opportunities for officers who want to attend out of region and/or out of state training.

-- Provide financial assistance to purchase training equipment (e.g. FATS machine or AirSoft System) for use throughout the region.
+- Provide financial assistance to purchase training equipment (e.g. Driving Simulator) for use throughout the region.

 The Fiscal Agent

-The Fiscal Agent works very closely with the Governing Committee to manage the finances of the region and pay invoices and scholarships as well as provide financial reports for review at the monthly board meetings.
+The Fiscal Agent works very closely with the Governance Committee to manage the finances of the region, pay for classes and scholarships, and provide financial reports for review at the monthly board meetings.